Picovoice/picovoice/README.md

 ### Unity

-Import the [Picovoice Unity Package](sdk/unity/picovoice-1.1.1.unitypackage) into your Unity project.
+Import the latest [Picovoice Unity Package](sdk/unity) into your Unity project.

 The SDK provides two APIs: